PCCN Quiz -10

 Professional accountability requires addressing fraudulent documentation to protect patient safety and uphold ethical standards.
 The issue should be addressed directly with the colleague first, with escalation if unresolved.

-U. A patient with traumatic brain injury develops bradycardia, hypertension, and irregular respirations.
-ICP monitor reads 43 mmHg.
-What is the priority nursing intervention?
+DH.
+A patient with traumatic brain injury develops bradycardia, hypertension, and irregular respirations.
+ICP monitor reads 42 mmHg.
+What is the immediate nursing intervention?

 Oops!
 Revisit protocols for reporting medication errors.